A portrait of Stefan Månsson, Material & Innovation Development Manager at Inter IKEA Group.

 A light brown honeycomb paper construction with a particle board frame.

-By using fibreboard with a particle board frame and honeycomb paper as filling material, we use less wood per product.
+Fibreboard with a particle board frame and honeycomb paper as filling uses less wood per product.

 A blue sofa, a beige rug and two white LACK tables in different sizes, one with a glass vase with dried grass decorations.

-The LACK table tops are made of particleboard, 100% recycled honeycomb structure paper filling and fibreboard.
+LACK table tops are made of particle board with recycled honeycomb paper filling and fibreboard.

 What are some of the challenges on this journey?